• Skip to primary navigation

 • Preheat oven to 350°F.

-• Dissolve yeast and 1 tsp of sugar in warm milk.
+• Dissolve yeast with sugar and vailla sugar in warm milk.
+Put aside for 5 minutes.

 • In a separate bowl combine eggs with sour cream with a fork.
 Add in yeast mixture.